Korean poetry

 Korean poetry is poetry performed or written in the Korean language or by Korean people.
 Traditional Korean poetry is often sung in performance.
-Until the 20th century, much of Korean poetry was written in Hanja and later Hangul.
+Until the 20th century, much of Korean poetry was written in Hanja.

 History

 The performance of oral songs in the religious life of the ancient Korean people is vividly recorded in Chinese dynastic histories.
 At state assemblies the chief ritualist would tell the story of the divine origin of the founder, as evinced by foundation myths, and his extraordinary deeds in war and peace.
 Recited narrative was interspersed with primal songs that not only welcomed, entertained, and sent off gods and spirits.
 Thus orality and performance were significant features of vernacular poetry in ancient Korea.

 A famous surviving example dates to 17 BC, Yuri's Song of the Yellow Bird (Hwangjoga, 황조가/黃鳥歌), written to lament the departure of his Chinese concubine Chihui.
 Some later Korean poetry followed the style of Tang lyric poetry such as the shi poetry form.

 Notable Korean poetry began to flourish during the Goryeo period (starting in 935).
 Collections were rarely printed.
 The earliest extant collection of poetry in Korean is "Songs of the Ten Vows Samantabhara" by Kyun Yeo (균여, 均如).
 This dates to 1075, just over a century after the poet's death.

 Sijo, Korea's favorite poetic genre, is often traced to seonbi scholars of the 11th century, but its roots, too, are in those earlier forms.
 The earliest surviving poem of the sijo genre is from the 4th century.
 Its greatest flowering occurred in the 16th and 17th centuries under the Joseon dynasty.